 Arthritis often plagues your big toe because it’s the toe that does the most work.
 Arthritis of the foot is only second to bunions as the most common ailment of the big toe.
 Typically appearing in people between the ages of 30 and 60, arthritis occurs more frequently in women of all age groups.
 While there’s no cure for arthritis, your midtown Manhattan podiatrist can ease your symptoms.

-Bone fractures are more common in other parts of your body, but you can fracture your toes.
-Your foot contains 25 percent of the bones in the human body.
-A broken toe bone can cause considerable pain, but a podiatrist in Manhattan may allow it to heal without resorting to surgery.
-Stress fractures are also common.
+Bone fractures are more common in your toes especially in the fifth toe which is easily stubbed due to its location.
+A broken toe bone can cause considerable pain, but a podiatrist in Manhattan will determine if it just needs time and rest to heal or if it is out of place and in need of surgery.
+Stress fractures are common in the forefoot.
 They are tiny cracks in the bones, and often occur in athletes and runners who have recently increased their training load.

-Gout isn’t as common as it once was, maybe because American diets have changed.
-Gout’s caused by foods high in purines — like alcohol, red meat, seafood and sucrose.
-While it can affect any joint in the body, it’s most commonly associated with the big toe.
+Gout is a painful condition often causing your big toe joint to become red, hot, swollen and painful.
+Gout is caused by foods high in purines — like alcohol, red meat, and seafood.
+While it can affect any joint in the body, it is most commonly associated with the big toe.
 Sudden and intense pain, heat, throbbing, and swelling are all common symptoms.
 If diagnosed early, gout usually can be effectively treated with medications.
+If not treated properly, over time gout will cause joint damage.

 All symptoms should always be evaluated with a thorough consultation and examination by your podiatrist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult your foot doctor about your specific condition.
 Only a trained, experienced board certified podiatrist or foot specialist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Toe Pain treatment in NYC?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists, please contact our office for consultation.
+Would you like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists?
+Please contact our office for a consultation.